-- The Natural Capital Coalition defines natural capital as, "The stock of renewable and non-renewable natural resources (e.g., plants, animals, air, water, soils, minerals) that combine to yield a flow of benefits to people".2 - Ecosystem and abiotic services are the benefits created by natural capital that people profit from.
-They were defined in 2005 by the Millennium Ecosystem Assessment.3 - They are divided into four sub-sets of services: - supply (fresh water, natural fibres, agricultural products, genetic resources, etc.); - regulation (of climate, air, water, erosion, disease); - culture (recreational, spiritual, aesthetic, etc.); and - support or self-maintenance (natural processes necessary for the production of other services, such as nutrient and water cycles, soil formation, etc.).
+- The Natural Capital Coalition defines natural capital as, "The stock of renewable and non-renewable natural resources (e.g.: plants, animals, air, water, soils, minerals) that combine to yield a flow of benefits to people." - Ecosystem services (biotic and abiotic), such as carbon sequestration or water quality regulation, are the benefits and contributions of nature that human populations and societies depend on and benefit from.
+They were defined in 2005 by the Millennium Ecosystem Assessment. - They are divided into four sub-sets of services (IPBES, 2019) (see Figure 3): - regulation of environmental processes (climate, air, water, harmful biological processes, soil formation, etc.); - materials and support (energy supply, food and feed, genetic resources, etc.); - intangible inputs (learning and inspiration, recreational, spiritual, aesthetic, etc.); and - support or maintenance of options.